On July 11th 2020, I uploaded a bit of a longer video to YouTube documenting the build of my 420R from nearly 3 years previously.

 For the “to camera” section I used a Canon EOS RP and 15-28mm F2.8 lens to get the blurred background.

-When recording audio I use a Zoom F6 in 32 bit mode and then either a Rode Wireless Go and cavalier microphone or a Rode NTG, also into the Zoom F6.
+When recording audio I use a Zoom F6 in 32 bit mode and then either a Rode Wireless Go and lavalier microphone or a Rode NTG, also into the Zoom F6.

-The video was edited in Final Cut Pro X on a selection of Macs and the whole project was about 2TB of footage and proxy media… the proxies were needed because I had to speed the video up in two stages.
-With hind-sight I would have created sped up versions of the GoPro footage, exported it and re-imported it again to save the Proxy space at 4k.
+The video was edited in Final Cut Pro X on a selection of Macs and the whole project was about 2TB of footage and proxy media… the proxies were needed because I had to speed the video up in two stages – since FCP can’t do more than a 20x speed up in one go.
+So one stage was 20x and the next was 12.5x, giving a total of around 250x.
+With hind-sight I would have created sped up versions of the GoPro footage, exported it and re-imported it again to save the proxy space at 4k.
 All the video was shot in 4k to give me room to crop and zoom if I needed it.
 I also created multi-cam clips in FCP to be able to cut from one camera to another more easily.
 However, that didn’t always work and there are a couple of sections of the video that repeat but from different camera angles.
-If I were doing it again, then I’d pay a lot more attention to the time/date settings on the cameras to help getting the clips synchronised – and probably used time-code generators… that sounds overkill but it would have saved so much time in the edit.
+If I were doing it again, then I’d pay a lot more attention to the time/date settings on the cameras to help get the clips synchronised – and probably used time-code generators… that sounds overkill but it would have saved so much time in the edit.

 Like many YouTube videos, the edit got pretty complicated with all the graphics, overlays and animations.
-Here’s just 2 minutes of the edit timeline for the intro…
+Here’s just the first 2 minutes of the edit timeline for the intro…

 Anyway, as I say… it is what it is.
 It won’t be winning any awards, that’s for sure.